Dependable-Call-Exchange/skypeparser/docs/MIGRATION.md

 These modules have been replaced by the `SkypeETLPipeline` class, which provides a more robust and flexible solution for extracting, transforming, and loading Skype export data.

+Additionally, a new modular ETL pipeline has been introduced, which provides a more maintainable and extensible architecture for ETL operations.

 ## Migration Steps

 ### From `skype_to_postgres.py`